brainit-consulting/chess/README.md

 ## Analyze Your Games

 - Export PGN from the Game History panel or the game-over summary.
-- Open https://chessanalysis.pro/ and paste or import the PGN to replay and analyze.
+- Use the Analyzer dropdown (BrainIT Chess Buddy Analyzer, Chess Analysis Pro, Chess Engine AI) and paste or import the PGN to replay and analyze.

 ## Structure